Fz3r0/Fz3r0/Networking/Knowledge/Troubleshooting/Output_&_Input-Errors-show-interfaces.md

 | `Collisions`      | Number of **messages retransmitted** because of an **Ethernet collision**.                                                                                                                |
 | `Late Collisions` | A **collision** that occurs **after 512 bits of the frame have been transmitted**.  |

+---

+### Input errors

+- **"Input errors"** is the sum of all errors in datagrams that were **received on the interface** being examined

 - `Runt Frames` - Malfunctioning NICs are the usual cause of excessive runt frames, but they can also be caused by collisions.

+- `Giants` - Ethernet frames that are larger than the maximum allowed size are called giants.

 - `CRC errors` - **On Ethernet and serial interfaces, CRC errors usually indicate a MEDIA OR CABLE ERROR.